 The Salford car park has also achieved the People’s Parking accreditation which aims to improve car parks for customers by highlighting those with facilities for disabled people, parents, commuters, cyclists, motorcyclists, electric vehicles and those who drive wheelchair accessible vehicles or camper vans.
 People’s Parking also aims to drive up standards in the parking industry as all car parks achieving the accreditation will need to demonstrate that they have good signage and pedestrian routes, are well lit, clean and managed.
 The location of the car park is also noted to make parking easier for people who are new to an area.

 Sean Fenney, NCP Head of Operations for Manchester, commented: “At NCP we work very closely with Helen to really understand the needs of our disabled customers and to try to make our sites the best we possibly can.
 Normally we have to work within the limitations of the estate that we currently have, so when we have a new build car park it’s always a great opportunity to be able to make the space really work for all our customers.
 We were really pleased to be able to add our first dual electric charging bay for our disabled customers, as we expect that to be a very real need in the near future.”

-There are hundreds of car parks in the scheme which have met the accreditations high standards all over the UK.
+There are hundreds of car parks in the scheme which have met the accreditations high standards all over the UK including parking for disabled people and electric vehicles.
 People wanting to find their perfect car park should visit the website www.peoplesparking.org.Get your copy of PosAbility Magazine